hello-jason/intro-to-middleman/markdown.md

 --

-* A layout is the overall structure used for each page.
 You can have multiple layouts, but the default one should be called `layout.html.erb`.

 ???

+Remember, Middleman comes opinionated.
+It looks for this file in a folder called layouts.

 We read the filename from right to left.
 When this example builds it will compile `erb` into `html`.